KamilaWZ/Testing-Portfolio/README.md

 # Testing-Portfolio
-This repository includes my non-comercial testing projects and information about my desting skills
+This repository includes my non-comercial testing projects and information about my testing skills

 # About me
 My name is Kamila Walaszczyk-Ziomek.
 I am passionate of software testing.
 I learnd basics of Python programming language as well and in my free time I do some programming exercises.
 I started prepare my non-comercial testing projects and testing web applications.
-My goal is to develop testing knowlage and technical skills and gain knowladge about automation testing in the future.
+My goal is to develop testing and technical skills and to gain knowladge about automation testing in the future.
 I would like to share my experience and some documentation prepared in Polish and English.
 I will be publish here my latest projects, so be ready and visit this repository regular :)

 # Tools